12 Things You Need to Know About Your Nest Thermostat

 • Select Off

-5. Will Alexa Work with a Nest Thermostat?
+5. Is Alexa Compatible with a Nest Thermostat?

 Yes, Amazon's Alexa is compatible with a Nest Thermostat.
-Alexa voice controls are also available with Nest doorbells and cameras.
+Alexa can also be integrated with with Nest doorbells and cameras.
 And of course, you can use Google Assistant to control your Nest.

 6. Can a Nest Thermostat Function Without Wi-Fi?

-7. Can You Lock a Nest Thermostat?
+7. Are You Able to Lock a Nest Thermostat?

 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.